 A process can have input parameters and output parameters.

-Use a specific editor to design the behavior of your process, i.e., design the process flow (Collection of elements that graphically implement the behavior of a process.
-You can have flow control elements (Start, Decision, ..., End) and you can invoke other processes.
-Elements in an process flow are linked through Connectors.).
-In this editor, you can select any tool available in the Tools tree to be executed in the process flow of your process.
+Use a specific editor to design the behavior of your process, i.e., design the process flow.
+In this editor, you can select any tool available in the Process Flow Toolbox to be executed in the process flow of your process.
 How?

 When editing expressions in your process flow, you have access to the following elements in the scope: